 The Community-Based Work Study Program allows you to earn work study funds through working at an off-campus non-profit organization for 8-12 hours a week

-In order to be part of the program, you must qualify for Federal Work Study funding and be a Sophomore, Junior or Senior.
+In order to be part of the program, you must qualify for Federal Work Study funding and be a Senior, Junior, Sophomore, or qualifying First Year.

 How to Apply

-If you have questions about the Community Based Work Study program, please contact Lisa Armstrong at firstname.lastname@example.org or ext.
+If you have questions about the Community Based Work Study program, please contact Nina Koch at firstname.lastname@example.org or ext.
 7806.

 Bryn Mawr College’s Community-Based Work Study Program can assist your organization by providing a creative solution to funding for part-time staff.